freshollie/fresh-configurator/README.md

 The aim of this rewrite is to show how the software could be vastly improved and simplified, and that by doing so attract more contribution to the software.

-It would also allow for easier refactoring and redesigning of the UI.

 [Try it out!](https://betaflight-configurator.netlify.app?backend=wss://betaflight-mock-api.herokuapp.com)

 ## What's happening right now?

 At the moment functionality is very minimal, and lots is changing all the time.

-- The MultiWii protocol sourcecode has been ported into Typescript, and utilises promises.
+- The MultiWii protocol sourcecode has been ported into TypeScript, and utilises promises.
 It's available in the [@betaflight/msp](packages/msp) package.
 - [Tests have been written](packages/msp/test) for all of `@betaflight/msp`
-- The Betaflight API has been ported into [`@betaflight/api`](packages/api), and has some tests
+- The Betaflight API has been ported into [`@betaflight/api`](packages/api), and has high test coverage
+- The API exists as [graphql schema](https://betaflight-mock-api.herokuapp.com) within [`@betaflight/api-server`](packages/api-server)
-- The main layout, device connection controls, logging, model information, navigation, instruments, receiver channels have been written
+- The main layout, device connection controls, logging, model information, navigation, instruments, receiver channels have been written in [`@betaflight/configurator`](packages/configurator)
-- [Storybook](https://freshollie.github.io/fresh-configurator) is utlised to develop components
+- [Storybook](https://betaflight-storybook.netlify.app) is utlised to develop components

 ## What's the plan?